paritytech/asset-transfer-api/README.md

 	registryType?: RegistryTypes;
 };
 ```

-NOTE: When using the CDN which is default, `node:fetch` is being used.
-It is advised to use NodeJS v21 or greater because `fetch` is stable in those versions.

 ```typescript
 // The TransferArgsOpts are options that give the possibility of adding certain customization to the transaction.